 However, the change manifests itself, succeeding in implementing it means overcoming a litany of challenges.
 Like change itself, resistance comes in many forms – disparate legacy systems and data, diverging leadership agendas, disgruntled users – the list goes on.
 But combating these barriers and change can help businesses become more efficient and drive growth.

 Change is typically considered as something that takes place outside the day-to-day.
-Something that takes a dedicated team and is prioritised alongside the rest of their workloads.
+Something that takes a dedicated team and is prioritized alongside the rest of their workloads.
 It competes with business as usual for attention.
 But things have shifted.
-COVID-19 means that change is everywhere, and the appetite for organisational change has grown.
+COVID-19 means that change is everywhere, and the appetite for organizational change has grown.
 For many, it has suddenly become an urgent requirement, an imperative for survival and longevity.
 However pressing the requirement may be, for change to succeed in the long run, it needs to be well considered and executed in the right way to ensure that any passive resistance does not stand in the way.

 One of the most important ways that businesses should look at change is by focusing on change in Net Revenue Management (NRM), or Revenue Growth Management to use its other name.
-NRM gives organisations the ability to have a ‘single version of the truth’ when it comes to promotional spend and return.
+NRM gives organizations the ability to have a ‘single version of the truth’ when it comes to promotional spend and return.
 But, experience and progress in this space are mixed.
 Some businesses have taken steps to improve their commercial awareness, whereas others are stuck with traditional ways of doing things.
 Scattered spreadsheets and data inputs that obscure the truth about performance are commonplace.

-Now, more than ever, it’s time for businesses to find the confidence to tackle change.
+Now, more than ever, it is time for businesses to find the confidence to tackle change.
 They must take an honest look at their problems and draw on relevant insights from the wider industry to help address them.
 It is a delicate balance of timings and activity, but with the right strategy, change for better NRM is well within reach of businesses of all sizes.
 Remember: Change too fast, and you break people and the business.
 Change too slow, and you miss the bus.

 According to the experts we interviewed for our upcoming report – Effective change execution in NRM – drivers of change fall into the following categories: